When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 “Lots of practice,” and he rolls on his back, pulls his knees to his chest and swallows half of his long, skinny dick.

 “You don’t need to do that now,” as I pull him back on top of me and put us in the 69 position.
-I concentrate my tongue on the lower half of his shaft.
+I concentrate my tongue on the bulging vein on the front of his shaft.
 As he becomes more and more turned on, he’s going down on me at a furious rate.
 It isn’t long before we both explode.
 His long dick is half way down my gullet, tickling it as it swings back and forth while spurting.
 After we finish, I make sure to lick his dick clean.
 He wipes it on his tee-shirt and pulls on the fresh briefs.
 I give him the lyric sheet to the “Leap’ song.
 Jace strips down and dances around, singing soundlessly with us.

 Finally Susan knocks on the door, giving Jack a fright.
 I tell him the door is locked.